jpenilla/squaremap/ADDONS_INTEGRATIONS.md

 ## Addons

-These plugins are add-ons for Pl3xMap.
+These plugins are add-ons for squaremap.

 | Name                    | Description                              | Download                                                                 | Source                                                          |
 | ----------------------- | ---------------------------------------- | ------------------------------------------------------------------------ | --------------------------------------------------------------- |